 Comment.
 Section 642.310 supersedes portions of the first sentences of former Sections 11503 and 11504.
-See also Section 610.290 ("notice of commencement of proceeding" includes accusation and statement of issues).
+See also Section 610.410 ("notice of commencement of proceeding" includes accusation and statement of issues).
 Included among the issues that may be adjudicated are whether a right, authority, license, or privilege should be granted, issued, or renewed on application of a person, or revoked, suspended, limited, or conditioned on initiation of an agency.
 Sections 642.210-642.240 (initiation of proceeding).

-It should be noted that by regulation an agency may require preparation of the notice of commencement of proceeding by another party or may permit a denied application to serve as the notice of commencement of proceeding.
+By regulation an agency may require preparation of the notice of commencement of proceeding by another party or may permit a denied application to serve as the notice of commencement of proceeding.
 In such a case, verification is required unless by regulation the agency provides otherwise.
 Section 642.320 (contents of notice of commencement of proceeding).